Clemapfel/Mousetrap.jl/docs/src/01_manual/10_theme_customization.md

 ## TransformBin

-In the chapter on rendering, we learned that we can apply a `GLTransform` to a `Shape`, a non-widget, in order to move that shape **without** actually changing its vertex data. [`TransformBin`](@ref) offers similar functionality to this, except it only applies to widgets.
+In the chapter on rendering, we learned that we can apply a `GLTransform` to a `Shape`, a non-widget, in order to move that shape **without** changing its vertex data. [`TransformBin`](@ref) offers similar functionality to this, except it only applies to widgets.

 `TransformBin` is a widget that does not add any visual elements to its singular child.
 It furthermore always assumes the same size as its child.
 Instead, it offers a number of functions that allow us to apply a spatial transformation: